MicrosoftDocs/architecture-center/docs/framework/operational-excilence/automation-infrastructure.md

 - Deploying the updated version of taiwindtraders.com application.
 - Manually observing things like load performance, failover, and other typical run time considerations.

-While the Tailwind team uses tooling and scripting, the automation is ad-hock, isolated to single actions, and does not result in a significant reduction in toil.
+While the Tailwind team uses tooling and scripting, the automation is ad-hock, isolated to single actions, and does not significantly reduce toil.
 Furthermore, the risk remains high that a miss-configuration has been introduced, resulting in miss-matched test and production environments.

 ## Infrastructure as code